Unicote/Shim_parser/README.md

 ### How to use?

-sudo apt-get install python-dev python3-dev python-requests
+sudo apt-get install python-dev python3-dev python3-requests

 python Shim_parser.py